 Nitro engines create an awful amount of oily mess in and around your nitro RC helicopter.
 You can’t prevent it, but you can divert some of it and minimize its long term negative effects.

 This is not the case with nitro engine exhaust.
 Most of that high oil mix concentration makes it through the exhaust and it gets everywhere when it leaves the engine in a fine atomized fog.
 This fog will get into every nook and cranny of your nitro RC helicopter and will condense into a nice slimy layer of oily goo.

 This oil is generally not a problem for most of your RC helicopter, but it can hurt your electronics; specifically the receiver, servos, and gyro / FBL unit.
 You should protect these components as much as possible.

 These should be called oil resistant servos because not many people fly their RC helicopters under the water – at least not intentionally.
 Many quality servos these days are water resistant, having case gaskets along with screw, output shaft & wire seals to prevent water or oil from getting inside.

 If you don’t have water proof servos you can open them up and apply a very small quantity of automotive silicon gasket maker to the two mating halves of the servo case and a little dab of silicon where the servo wires enter the servo and around the case screw heads.

 Just make sure you don’t get any silicone on the circuit board or the gears.
 Don’t worry, silicone won’t glue the servo together and you will be able to pull it apart again if you have to.

 Oil goo on all the moving mechanical parts of your nitro RC helicopter of course won’t do any harm and in some cases will actually do a little good to keep things lubricated and moving freely.
 Problem is oil also attracts dirt and in dirty/dusty flying areas, all that dirt sticking to your machine can and will cause issues so you should try to clean it off the best you can.
-More on this shortly...
+More on cleaning shortly...